• About Click&Boat

 1. Pick your boat carefully

 First and foremost, pick a boat that suits your needs.
 Catamarans for example are state-of-the-art and fast vessels with ample space for a big family.
 They are also ideal for long journeys, a week or longer, since they are built to withstand all kinds of weather.
-Yes, they are pricier than most other types of boats, with the exception of superyachts.
+Yes, they are pricier than most other types of boats, except for super yachts.
 But you can find bargains if you book one in advance, ideally not in high season, and in a destination that is not massively popular.
-P2p boating is 30% cheaper than traditional yacht charter, offering you the change to sail on the boat of your dreams.
 For shorter trips at the weekend, a motorboat or a sailboat would do.
 Just make sure that the boat you hired has enough space for you and your friends and has also been well maintained.

 2. Find a modern marina